anakromeiro/recipe-book/README.md

 You can use DB Browser for SQLite to as GUI to access the database.

+## How it works
+### Creating and activating users
+- "Add new user" endpoint

+After create a new user, an email is sent with a activation link (in this code, I'm using the sandbox of mailgun, so only one email is registered).

+- "Activate User" endpoint

+After clicking in the link sent by email, the user will be activated

+---

 ### This project was based on the book
 ##### Python API Development Fundamentals - By Jack Chan, Ray Chung, Jack Huang (Nov/2019)